leej3/pandoc_resume/markdown/resume_John_Lee.md

 -->

 **Best practice:**
-I have been involved in several workshops on best practices for scientific computing and software development (in the role of teacher, helper, or curriculum developer).
+I have been involved in several workshops on best practices for scientific computing and software development, acting as teacher, helper, or curriculum developer.

 **Collaboration:**
 Whenever I'm solving a problem, I seek to build off what already exists.